Blanketo123/skills_programming/README.md

 ### Key Features
 - **Interactive Visualizations**: Provides rich visualizations for trends and performance.
 - **Model**: Various models were utilized, ranging from Linear Regression to Random Forest, to analyze and predict football match results and league data.
+These models were implemented using knowledge acquired from the Machine Learning course 6,126,1.00 and additional tutorials from YouTube.
+For example, the channel StatQuest with Josh Starmer was particularly helpful for understanding and implementing key machine learning concepts.
-- **Web Application**: A Streamlit-based web app for interactive user experiences.
+- **Web Application**: A Streamlit-based web app for interactive user experiences, building on the foundational knowledge acquired in the 4.125, 1.00 Fundamentals of Computer Science course.
+The concepts and skills from the course were utilized and further developed to create this interactive application.

 ## Files
 - **Model Folder**: This folder includes the exploratory analysis and the scripts used to train the model based on the data.